Depression

 Last Medically Reviewed on: February 28, 2023

-Especially when a teenager first starts showing signs of depression [1], it’s important to have realistic and accurate information about what they are dealing with.
-Both the teen themselves and the people around them can benefit from knowing what depression is, how it presents, and what can be done about it.
+There is more than one form of depression, each requiring various forms of treatment.
+When a teenager starts showing signs of depression [1], it’s important to have realistic and accurate information about what they are dealing with.
+Your teenager and the people around them can benefit from knowing what depression is, how it presents, and what can be done about it.

-For people dealing with depression, it’s super common to think that the depression won’t get better or that there aren’t good options out there for them, but having the right resources and knowledge can make it a lot easier to counter those feelings.
+It’s common for a person with depression to think that it won’t get better or that there aren’t good options out there for them, but having the right resources and knowledge can make it a lot easier to counter those feelings.

-So, here’s what you need to know about unipolar [2] depression, how it can be different from other forms of mental illness.
-We’ll also talk about treatment options and how you can get help for teens dealing with depression.
+Keep reading to learn more about unipolar depression, how it can be different from other forms of mental illness, [2] and how treatment at BasePoint Academy can help your teenager.

 Unipolar Depression